AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

 ----------------

 Ada syntax might seem peculiar at first glance.
-Unlike many other languages, it’s not derived from the popular C style of notation with its ample use of brackets; rather, it uses a more expository syntax coming from Pascal.
+Unlike many other languages, it's not derived from the popular C style of notation with its ample use of brackets; rather, it uses a more expository syntax coming from Pascal.
 In many ways, Ada is a more explicit language |mdash| its syntax was designed to increase readability and maintainability, rather than making it faster to write in a condensed manner.
 For example, full words like :ada:`begin` and :ada:`end` are used in place of curly braces.
 Conditions are written using :ada:`if`, :ada:`then`, :ada:`elsif`, :ada:`else`, and :ada:`end if`.
-Ada’s assignment operator does not double as an expression, eliminating potential mistakes that could be caused by :c:`=` being used where :c:`==` should be.
+Ada's assignment operator does not double as an expression, eliminating potential mistakes that could be caused by :c:`=` being used where :c:`==` should be.

 All languages provide one or more ways to express comments.
 In Ada, two consecutive hyphens :ada:`--` mark the start of a comment that continues to the end of the line.
 This is exactly the same as using :c:`//` for comments in C.
-Multi line comments like C’s :c:`/* */` do not exist in Ada.
+Multi line comments like C's :c:`/* */` do not exist in Ada.

 Ada compilers are stricter with type and range checking than most C programmers are used to.
 Most beginning Ada programmers encounter a variety of warnings and